Industry Insights

 Anatomic Pathology Software Roundtable Recap: Balancing Pressures with the Promise of New Technology

 Sometimes it’s a good idea to step back and compare what was predicted with what transpired.
-Doing this is an excellent way to track changes and trends in our dynamic LIS laboratory information system software industry.
+Doing this is an excellent way to track changes and trends in our dynamic laboratory information system software industry.

-Read the CAP Today Article: In Anatomic Pathology Labs, a Balancing Act
+CAP Today Article: In Anatomic Pathology Labs, a Balancing Act

 LigoLab CEO Suren Avunjian, a regular roundtable guest, participated in the discussion and offered his insights as McGonnagle moderated.

 Editorial Note: Suren’s answers were abbreviated in the CAP Today article.
-Below are full responses to the questions asked of him during the discussion.
+Below are full responses to the questions asked of him during the insightful discussion.

 A: Reimbursement issues are adding to the perfect storm.
 We're currently facing what can be described as a 'perfect storm.'
 Declining laboratory billing reimbursements, the shortage of staff and pathologists, and the continually escalating costs represent significant issues for the laboratory sector.
 Amidst this complex scenario, laboratories struggle to maintain operational efficiency while ensuring they can continue to deliver high-quality patient care.

-Learn More: Best Pathology Lab Reporting Software - 2025 Buyers Guide and Checklist
+Discover More: Best Pathology Lab Reporting Software - Buyers Guide and Checklist

 Meanwhile, innovative laboratory revenue cycle management (lab RCM) technology and modern laboratory billing solutions can provide critical support in dealing with declining reimbursements.
 By leveraging advanced rule sets, strategies, and analytics, labs can gain better control and insight into their technical and financial operations, identify waste, and make informed decisions that enhance collections and profitability.